Sufficient Descent Riemannian Conjugate Gradient Method: Introduction

-The conjugate gradient method in Euclidean space is applicable to a Riemannian manifold.
+The conjugate gradient method in Euclidean space can be generalized to a Riemannian manifold.
 In \cite{smith1994optimization}, Smith introduced the notion of Riemannian optimization.
-He used the exponential map and parallel transport to generalize the optimization method on a Riemannian manifold.
+He used the exponential map and parallel transport to generalize the optimization method from Euclidean space to a Riemannian manifold.
 However, in general, using the exponential map or parallel transport on a Riemannian manifold is not computationally efficient.
-Absil, Mahony, and Sepulchre \cite{absil2008optimization} proposed to use a mapping called a retraction that approximates the exponential map.
+Absil, Mahony, and Sepulchre \cite{absil2008optimization} proposed to use a mapping called retraction that approximates the exponential map.
 Moreover, they introduced the notion of vector transport, which approximates parallel transport.
-Retractions and vector transports on Stiefel manifolds have been summarized and numerically compared by Zhu \cite{zhu2017riemannian}.
+Various methods of retraction and vector transport on Stiefel manifolds have been summarized and numerically compared by Zhu \cite{zhu2017riemannian}.